 Every garment we wear has “rules” associated with it, and suspenders are no exception.
 How do manage to wear suspenders in an aesthetically pleasing way?
+Following the steps below to find out:

 1. Coordinate With Shoes